Last Updated on April 10, 2020

 Eat What You Can Catch

-We will use the barn cat as an example.
+We’ll use the barn cat as an example.
 A barn cat is a cat looked after by a farm owner to keep pest populations under control.
 Barn cats will kill and eat mainly rodents and birds.
 Rodents by nutritional value are considered “white meat” and this includes mice, squirrels, and rabbits.
-Cats are able to catch and kill small to medium sized rodents and birds.
-Anything bigger than a medium sized hen or duck is likely not going to be an option.
+Cats are able to catch and kill small to medium-sized rodents and birds.
+Anything bigger than a medium-sized hen or duck is likely not going to be an option.

 What Is Considered “Red Meat”?

 There are a number of red meats which you should use sparingly, they include:

 This does include processed meats as well, such as hot dogs, ham, and sausages.

 There are plenty of options when it comes to choosing what meat to feed your cat, here are some of the best: